ShaheerSajid/RISCV/README.md

 ![enter image description here](https://raw.githubusercontent.com/ShaheerSajid/RISCV/master/images/RISCV.png)

 The processor features a single issue, in-order 5-stage pipeline.
 It currently supports integer, multiply(without div and rem) and single precision IEEE compliant floating point(without float-div) instruction sets.
 Instructions are fetched at a latency of 1 clock cycle.
 There is a separate ALU for branch and jump address calculation located in the decode stage.
-Since the branch addres
+Since the branch addresses are calculated in the decode stage,
  - Logic Utilization (Core only):
 	- Logic Cells: 4366
 	- Logic Registers: 802